 This paper introduces a new analytical method for the design of the H{∞} affine controller.
 This controller includes almost all fixed structure controllers commonly used in practice.
-By implementing the analytical method into a software tool, a powerful design instrument was obtained.
-The given example then presents its great application potential.
+By implementing the analytical method into a software tool, a

 Figure 4.
 H{∞} region (\blacksquare Reg#3) with specific solution (\blacksquare Sol#3) for the design of 5th harmonic compensator with additive fundamental PR controller and 3rd harmonic compensator (Step~3).
 H{∞} region (\blacksquare Reg#4) with specific solution (\blacksquare Sol#4) for the design of 7th harmonic compensator with additive fundamental PR controller, 3rd and 5th harmonic compensators (Step~4).